tarwn/lessthandot-hugo/blogs/content/posts/2009-11-02-if-you-want-to-learn-about-google-wave-t.md

 If you want to learn about Google Wave then check out the book [The Complete Guide to Google Wave][2] written by Gina Trapani with Adam Pash.

-This book&#8217;s contents are freely available to view online.
+This book's contents are freely available to view online.
 Here is what is covered in the book:

 _Chapter 1 Meet Google Wave